moritzglb/VCVD2023/README.md

     The user can also alter the range of angles calculated by calling the --descend_limit= and --ascend_limit= arguments, shorts: -d & -a.
     The result is plotted together with the two other graphs.

+10. There is no LUT used for the road types and road conditions as there are no hardcoded values allowed.
+    The application could be extended towards this easily though referencing the string-inputs of the user to a if-function through the arg-parser.
+    The formula does not account for drag-force and should be seen as a simplification.
 ------------------------------------------------------------------------------------------------------------